Noise Levels in Bank Square, Waltham, MA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,284 Bank Square residents, or 72.5%, live above that level.
 By land area, 65.9% of Bank Square is above 55 dBA.

 Average noise levels for Bank Square residents, grouped by direction from the center of Bank Square.
-Eastern Bank Square carries the highest population-weighted average; Western Bank Square carries the lowest.
-Just 38% of residents in Western Bank Square live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Bank Square.
+The highest population-weighted average is in central Bank Square; the lowest is in northeastern Bank Square, where just 39% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Bank Square